TeddyDD/newtab/README.md

-# Minimal new tab for Luakit
+# Minimal new tab for any browser

 ![Screenshot](screen.png)

 ## Installation

-Edit and put in `~/.local/share/luakit/`
+1. Edit `table.md`
+2. Run `build.sh`
+3. Use `newtab.html` as new tab in your browser